Lifestyle

 This doesn’t have to cost you a fortune, there are plenty of resources online that are free to listen too.
 You can even listen to podcasts on Youtube and Spotify to help inspire your work!

-6. Take note by hand
+6. Take notes by hand

 We all take notes digitally in 2020, but sometimes it’s difficult to process the notes that you are typing.